Technology

 Mass E-Mail Policy

 It is a violation of Hastings College policy for students to send an e-mail to all or a significant number of students, faculty and/or staff without permission from the College.
-Announcements to the campus should be submitted through the Student Experience Team or the Academic Dean’s office.
+Announcements to the campus should be submitted through the Student Engagement Team or the Academic Dean’s office.

 Account Termination